thing-a-verse/rpi-sense-hat-uf/README.md

 sudo apt install ntp
 ```

-The fine manuals will explain how to configure it, but you ought to be fine with `timedatctl` above.
+The fine manuals will explain how to configure it, but you ought to be fine with `timedatectl` above.